 - First Quarter.
 The first quarter consists of 10 relatively brief “toss-up” questions, all of which are worth ten points.
 Like all toss-up questions, these will be written in a “pyramidal” format.
 “Pyramidal” refers to the questions featuring more than one piece of information, with the more obscure information coming at the beginning, and more familiar information coming towards the end.
 This style of question is designed to reward teams with deeper knowledge, and encourage a more comprehensive understanding of the events in history being referenced in the question.
 If a team member answers incorrectly, no one else on that team may attempt to answer that question; however, there are no penalty points for an incorrect response in the first quarter, nor at any point in any National History Bowl game.
+In morning games at Nationals, the first quarter has 8 questions.
+In evening and Sunday games at Nationals it has 12.

 - The following rules apply at all times for the 1st, 2nd, and 4th Quarters:

 - Any member of either team can ring in at any point and interrupt the moderator with their answer.
-Team members cannot talk or write during the questions, except on the second quarter bonus questions.
+Team members cannot talk during the questions, except on the second quarter bonus questions.

 - Students do not have to wait to be recognized by the moderator to give their answer, though it is advisable to do so.